Kezyma/Morrowind-UI/release/Readme.txt

 10 - Book & Scroll Textures
 A replacement for the book and scroll background textures as well as the journal bookmark.

+11 - Alt Cursor
+An optional replacement for the main cursor for those who don't like the current one.
+You'll still need the original pack for the other cursors.
+In the future this may become a full alternative pack.

 Suggested Mods
 This mod is intended to be used with the following mods.
 In the future I may bundle or reimplement some of these in this mod, but for the time being, it's suggested to get and install these first.